kernelci/kernelci-pipeline/doc/connecting-pull-lab.md

 ---
-title: "Connecting Pull Labs runtime"
+title: "Connecting and Running Pull Labs runtime"
 date: 2025-02-14
 description: "Connecting a PULL_LABS compatible lab to the KernelCI pipeline"
 weight: 4